 Plans for all 44 STP areas are available here.
 The proposals are from October 2016 through to March 2021 and are built around the needs of local populations.
 Their aims are to make improvements and efficiencies to health services with a focus on prevention and early intervention and the delivery of holistic services.
 The NHS England pages on STPs also include blogs and articles and FAQs.

-The intention over the next few years is that the STPs will develop and the partnerships which have evolved will become will be forums for shared decision making, supplementing the role of individual boards and organisations within the STP footprint areas.
-The immediate aim will be to refine and implementing the local plans so that patients can see practical benefits in their local health system.
-Some of the STPs are likely to become ‘accountable care systems’, in which those who provide services and those who pay for them come together with a combined budget and fully shared resources to serve a defined population.
-For further information go to our Place based care and devolution page.
+The intention over the next few years is that the STPs will develop and the partnerships which have evolved will become forums for shared decision making, supplementing the role of individual boards and organisations within the STP footprint areas as an integrated care system (ICS).
+The immediate aim will be to refine and implement the local plans so that patients can see practical benefits in their local health system.
+The aim being for the ICS including the providers and commissioners with a combined budget and fully shared resources to serve a defined population to eventually become 'accountable care organisations' (ACOs).
+For further information go to our Care closer to home page

 In July 2017 a Sustainability and transformation partnerships progress dashboard was published.
 NHS England intention is to update the dashboard on an annual basis in order to track progress.
 Its methodology may also develop at the process evolves.